Department of Molecular Medicine (MOMA)

 The Department of Molecular Medicine (MOMA) at Aarhus University Hospital is highly specialised and renowned within molecular diagnostics and cancer research.

 We conduct basic and clinical studies in cancer of the colon, bladder and prostate supported by the bioinformatics group at MOMA.
-Research is focused on early detection of cancer, identifying markers concerning response to chemotherapy as well as development of new methods in cancer treatment.
+Research is focused on identifying molecular markers for early detection of cancer, response to chemotherapy, tumour aggressiveness and re-currence.

 MOMA has core centers for next-generation sequencing (NGS), biobanks and STR-profiling.